dfsklar/TheHavensAcctsReceivable/README.md

 To perform a VRBO/HomeAway importation:

-* Log into the gmail account for smc@gm
+* Log into the gmail account for havensvrbo@gmail.com

-* Search for all emails meeting this:  vrbo direct

-* Mark them all with the label:  vrbo_pending_processing
+* Mark all not-yet-processed with the label:  vrbo_pending_processing

 * Run the vrbo.rb program to import all that info.